FOR IMMEDIATE RELEASE

 AACC’s mission to build a nation of learners by advancing America’s community colleges aligns with the goals of the NSF’s opens in a new windowAdvanced Technological Education (ATE) program to prepare students for meaningful employment in the high-technology fields that drive our nation’s economy.
 In 2015, the NSF funded the initial launch of CCIC alongside AACC.

 “NSF is committed to nurturing student talent across the U.S. in STEM and supporting the advancement of STEM careers,” said Karen Marrongelle, NSF assistant director for Education and Human Resources (EHR).
 “Community colleges are at the forefront of science, technology, engineering, and mathematics education improvement in the U.S. and serve a broad diversity of learners.
 CCIC provides the opportunity for students to not only learn and showcase their innovative ideas, but to foster their entrepreneurial skills.”

 All team submissions are due by 11:59 p.m.
 (ET) on March 31, 2020.
-To learn more and apply, visit www.aaccinnovationchallenge.com.
-For questions, email CCIC@aacc.nche.edu.
+To learn more and apply, visit opens in a new windowwww.aaccinnovationchallenge.com.
+For questions, email opens in a new windowCCIC@aacc.nche.educreate new email.